Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 Until the year 2022, he learned about an American hacker named Joe Grand online, and then Michael sought Joe's help.

-Joe is a world-renowned hardware hacker, as well as an electrical engineer and inventor, with a hacking history dating back to when he was 10 years old.
+Joe is a world-renowned hardware hacker, an electrical engineer, and an inventor, with a hacking history dating back to when he was 10 years old.

-He is recognized by the mainstream and provides consulting for system developers on how to defend against hackers like himself…
+He is recognized by the mainstream and provides consulting to system developers on how to defend against hackers like himself…

 Joe also had experience helping two strangers recover lost cryptocurrency passwords.

-Once, someone accidentally dropped a USB drive containing the password into a lake, and after divers retrieved it, Joe used a series of physical methods to restore the USB drive's functionality, allowing the person to find the stored password as if they had never lost the USB drive.
+Once, a person lost a USB drive containing the password in a lake, and after divers retrieved it, Joe used a series of physical methods to restore the USB drive's functionality, allowing the person to find the stored password as if they had never lost the USB drive.

-On another occasion, there was a password decryption case where a family member had passed away unexpectedly.
-Before passing, he mentioned that the Bitcoin password might be related to their grandmother's name, so Joe helped search based on this clue using a "brute force" method, trying millions of combinations one by one…
+On another occasion, there was a password decryption case where a family member unexpectedly passed away, and before dying, he mentioned that the Bitcoin password might be related to their grandmother's name.
+Joe helped search based on this clue using a "brute force" method, trying millions of combinations one by one…

 In 2022, Michael contacted Joe online, but Joe did not agree to help as he had before.